 HAVE YOU EVER HEARD A RIVER SPEAK?

-This project explored planetary agency by creating an AI-powered interactive sculpture that serves as a voice to the Lahn river in Germany.
+This project explored planetary agency by creating an AI-powered interactive Avatar, embodied in a physical sculpture that serves as a voice to the Lahn river in Germany.

 Science and art duo Danilo Olivaz and Ingvild Syntropia traversed the technically and ethically complex landscape of using artificial intelligence to represent the possible interests of a living ecosystem.